zyxware/SheetAI/README.md

 ### **Step 1: Setup the Google Sheet**

 The template has all the structure ready, the data sheet is where you put your data.
+Note: Please do not delete the Status and Batch ID columns from Data sheet.
+You can remove or add any columns from column C onwards.

 ### **Step 2: Configure API Key & Settings**